 Without a new road layout, traffic through the Broad Street northern junction will become more congested as the town grows.
-The revised approach, with a large mini-roundabout, improves the function of this junction with current and future traffic flow.
+The revised approach, with existing traffic lights being replaced with a new roundabout, improves the functionality of this junction with current and future traffic flow.

 This is demonstrated by traffic modelling based on detailed analysis of existing issues with the Broad Street northern junction and comprehensive traffic assessments undertaken as part of the March Area Transport Study.